Subscribe to get our latest insights

 ESG Hot Topic: Do the Right Thing

-by Jo Anne Schwendinger | Nov 9, 2022 | Blog, Externalities, Featured, Impact Assessment, Stakeholder Engagement, Strategy, Sustainable Business
+by Jo Anne Schwendinger | Nov 9, 2022 | 2022, Archive, Blog, Externalities, Impact Assessment, Stakeholder Engagement, Strategy, Sustainable Business

 If you are challenged by your boss, board, or shareholders, show them the the potential harm to others.
 Then show them the data that proves that the costs, and the length of time that you will continue to pay those costs, are too high and too long for you not to do the right thing.